edmcouncil/onto-viewer/README.md

   docker compose up -d
   ```

-  once all services are up and running, Onto Viewer will be available at `http://localhost:8080/dev/ontology`
+  once all services are up and running, onto-viewer with your ontology will be available at `http://localhost:8080/dev/ontology`

 If you want to see the logs use:
 ```bash